pavelbowie/docs/README_PERSONA.md

 ## Description

-REES46 SDK for iOS platform - the wide toolset for eCommerce apps.
+PersonaClick SDK for iOS platform - the wide toolset for eCommerce apps.
 This SDK can be used to integrate in your own app for iOS in few steps.

 ## Documentation